BrandonKirbyson/Weeble/README.md

 the robot (
 angle, angular velocity, position, and velocity) to keep the robot balanced and driving.
 Future improvements will be made to make the LQR controller PID-assisted to improve velocity control.

+Below are the two most important components of the LQR controller, there are many more equations and components that make up the
+LQR controller but these are the most important.

+### State-Space Model

+The dynamics of the system are modeled as a set of linear differential equations:

+$$
+\dot{x} = A x + B u
+$$

+where:

+- `x` is the state vector (angle, angular velocity, position, velocity)
+- `u` is the control input vector (motor power)
+- `A` is the state matrix (how state evolves over time)
+- `B` is the input matrix (how control input affects state)

+### Optimal Control Law

+The control input `u` is computed using the feedback law:

+$$
+u = -K x
+$$

+where:

+- `K` is the feedback gain matrix (computed using LQR)
+- `x` is the state vector (angle, angular velocity, position, velocity)
+- `u` is the control input vector (motor power to keep the robot balanced)

 ## What is Weeble Made Of?